 Relax and your erection will follow

 The PSNS is the hero of this story.
 In contrast to the SNS, it’s activated when the body feels relaxed.
-Whether this calm state is achieved through meditation or with the help of an R&B compilation you picked up at a Carboot in 2003, the effects are the same: your heart rate slows down and salivation and digestion are stimulated, as are the pathways that enable an erection to appear.
+Whether this calm state is achieved through meditation or with the help of an R&B compilation you picked up at a car boot sale in 2003, the effects are the same: your heart rate slows down and salivation and digestion are stimulated, as are the pathways that enable an erection to appear.

 Of course, getting worked up about trying to get an erection is often the best way to ensure it doesn’t materialise.
 It’s a bit like trying to get hiccups to go away — they usually disappear when you aren’t paying them too much attention.

-The two sides of your nervous systems control erectile functioning.
+The two sides of your nervous system control erectile functioning.
 Anxiety can trigger your fight-or-flight response and your erection can fade.
 A relaxed state of mind is required for a harder and longer-lasting erection.